factorymedia/standards/testing/cucumber/README.md

 ```

 ### Feature files
-These files are written [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) and drive the automated tests by specifying scenarios under which we test the feature in question.
+These files are written in [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) and drive the automated tests by specifying scenarios under which we test the feature in question.

 ### Step definition files
 These are coffeescript files than contain the individual steps that make up an scenario in a feature file.
 They allow the extraction of parameters from the feature file using regular expressions.